SchedulesDirect/mfdb-json/README.md

 Robert Kulagowski
 grabber@schedulesdirect.org

+NOTE: If you are reading this on the github page, switch to raw mode or read this file once you've cloned locally. github is going to mess up the formatting.

 This program runs as a replacement to mythfilldatabase (for now) and downloads data from Schedules Direct using the new JSON format.